Envestio review IMPORTANT NEWS 10 February 2020:

 The review is from my past experiences up to 19 January when my last interest still was paid out on time as expected and things was working like normal. ( I didn’t try to withdraw money since this time and now the website is down for whatever reason so I’m in the dark as all of you but still hope it’s gonna work itself out for now) You find my review below.

 In this Envestio review I will cover all you need to know, and also my experience with this P2P platform.
-I made my first investment on Envestio in May 2019 after almost 1 year of researching the platform and there projects.
-After I had been waiting to settle down in my new country I finally got invested.
-My account is verified with Envestio with all the documents needed so everything is setup and in order for future deposits and withdrawals.
-The projects listed on Envestio gives around 18.5% interest in average which is a good return on investments.
+I made my first investment on Envestio in May 2019 after some research of the platform and there projects.

 Envestio was my second step into the P2P & crowdinvesting world.

-I’ve had my eyes on Envestio for some time now and I must say it feels like it’s a great marketplace in the jungle of P2P & crowdfunding sites out there.
-I had been investing on Mintos for some time before with success and when Envestio is having higher interests 12-30% and most of them with some kind of buyback it’s a done deal for me.
+I’ve had my eyes on Envestio for some time now and It looked like a great marketplace in the jungle of P2P & crowdfunding sites out there.
+I had been investing on Mintos for some time before with success and when Envestio is having higher interests 12-30% and most of them with some kind of buyback it looks promising.
 I will update this Envestio review to keep up with changes they make and important news.

 Envestio started out as a private investment fund back in 2014, since then they launched the platform in 2017 that is used today for crowdfunding projects with some of the higher interest rates for the investors compared to other platforms out there.